What’s the Quietest, Noise Canceling Helmet? Our Top 3 Picks

 Still not convinced?
 A couple other benefits:

-• Easy Visor Operation with Gloved Hand: My 120mph friend could even crack the visor 1/8th open with a gloved hand, using the huge lip in the center.
+- Easy Visor Operation with Gloved Hand: Crack the visor 1/8th open with a gloved hand, using the huge lip in the center.

 Seal Out the Bad, Keep the Good